nik879/parserslides/slides.md

  - Basic Understanding of Software Development
  - Interest in IT Operations
  - Enthusiasm for Collaborative Work
- - Curiosity for Continuous Improvement
+ - Familiarity with CI/CD concepts
- - Willingness to Embrace Automation
+ - Interest in IT Security

 ::right::